 - Requires you to complete a written test, skills test and a vision test.

-A class MD endorsement is for minors aged 14 to 15 years old.
+A Class MD endorsement is for minors ages 14 to 15.
 It only applies to bikes with engines up to 250cc.
-As with a class M license, qualifying for an MD endorsement requires a written test, road test, and consent of a parent or guardian.
+As with a Class M license, qualifying for an MD endorsement requires a written test, road test and consent of a parent or guardian.

-To complete our survey of the best motorcycle insurance in Arkansas, we collected more than 150 quotes from ZIP codes across the state.
-All quotes were for a 45-year-old male rider of a 2019 Harley-Davidson FLHX Street Glide.
-Our rider was a married homeowner who has 20 years' experience riding motorcycles.
-All of these elements will factor into your quoted rate.
+To complete our survey of the best motorcycle insurance in Arkansas, we collected more than 205 quotes from ZIP codes across the state.
+All quotes were for a 45-year-old male rider of a 2021 Harley-Davidson FLHX Street Glide.
+Our rider was a married homeowner who has 20 years of experience riding motorcycles.
+All of these elements may factor into your quoted rate.